New year: new you

 and, no matter how full your life may be,

-there’s room for a friend and a cup of coffee.
+there’s room for friends and coffee.

-The life strata
+The life strata in

-churches, no matter
+churches; no matter

-the demographic data
+the demographic data.

 otherly love, gift to above,